calebgeniesse/reciprocal_isomap/README.md

 # Reciprocal Isomap

-A reciprocal variant of Isomap for robust non-linear dimensionality reduction in Python.
+[Reciprocal Isomap](https://calebgeniesse.github.io/reciprocal_isomap) is a reciprocal variant of Isomap for robust non-linear dimensionality reduction in Python.

-Note, the `ReciprocalIsomap` class was inspired by scikit-learn's implementation of `Isomap`.
-The main difference introduced by `ReciprocalIsomap` is a requirement that neighbors in the underlying *k* nearest neighbors graph must be reciprocal (i.e., two points are only considered neighbors if each is a neighbor of the other).
+The `ReciprocalIsomap` transformer was inspired by scikit-learn's implementation of Isomap, but the reciprocal variant enforces shared connectivity in the underlying *k*-nearest neighbors graph (i.e., two points are only considered neighbors if each is a neighbor of the other).

 ## Related Projects